Skip to content

 • Orange Line (Milwaukie/City Center)

 MAX trains run about every 15 minutes most of the day, every day.
-Service is less frequent in the early morning, midday and evening.
 Most lines begin service around 4 a.m. and finish before midnight.
+A wide variety of MAX Park & Ride locations allow you to leave a vehicle for up to 24 hours, free of charge.

-Opened on Sept.
-12, 2015, the MAX Orange Line connects downtown Portland to the Central Eastside, Sellwood and Milwaukie, a suburb to the southeast.
-The Orange Line uses Tilikum Crossing, Portland’s first new span since 1973 and the nation’s longest bridge dedicated solely to transit, bicycles and pedestrians.
+A unique feature of the system, the MAX Orange Line uses Tilikum Crossing, Portland’s first new span since 1973 and the nation’s longest bridge dedicated solely to transit, bicycles and pedestrians.
+(The Orange Line connects downtown Portland to the Central Eastside, Sellwood and Milwaukie, a suburb to the southeast.)

 How to Ride MAX